Church Multiplication School

 - Learn to Multiply Your Church or Network

-- Plan to Develop a Comprehensive Church Planting System and the Components Needed
+- Plan to Develop a Comprehensive Church Planting System

 - How to Develop a Multiplying Church Culture